What does it mean to have 20/20 vision?

 - Eyeglasses: Probably the most traditional form of vision correction is the spectacle, or eyeglasses.
-Glasses work by bending light into a functional degree of vision.
+Glasses work by bending light so it is in focus on the retina.
 Eyeglasses are practical, affordable, and safe.

 - Contact lenses: Contacts are more suitable for those with an active lifestyle.
-They also work in the same method as eyeglasses, but stay in place better during physical activities.
-Being outdoors also means being in the sun, and contacts allow you to wear sunglasses at the same time.
+Contacts work in the same method as eyeglasses, but stay in place better during physical activities.
+Some people also have cosmetic reasons for using contacts instead of glasses.
+There are certain refractive errors or eye glass measurements that are better corrected with contacts.
+Being outdoors means being in the sun, and contacts allow you to wear sunglasses at the same time.
 There are many different brands, colors, and materials, so it is best to shop around to find the contacts that work best for you.

 - Corrective surgery: Vision correction surgery is performed by changing the refractive, or light-bending, properties of the eye.
-Refractive surgery is not cosmetic but rather is functional because it restores a person’s ability to see at a moderate visual acuity.
-Some people may not be good candidates for corrective surgery, but the results are long-lasting and there is no hassle with daily cleaning or repair.
+Refractive surgery is not cosmetic, but rather it is functional because it restores a person’s ability to see at a moderate visual acuity.
+Some people may not be good candidates for corrective surgery, but the results are usually long-lasting and there is no hassle with daily cleaning or repair.

 Why is having good vision so important?